EVOLUTION & BIOLOGICAL CONTROL SYSTEMS

 It is my clear intuitive feeling that any self-referential

-system becomes conscious and thus alive when it reaches a
+system becomes aware and thus alive when it reaches a

 certain point of complexity.
-In this context, it is irrelevant
+In this context, it might be irrelevant

 whether it concerns machines or biological life.